Ebazhanov/linkedin-skill-assessments-quizzes/cybersecurity/cybersecurity-quiz.md

 #### Q91.
 Which option describes a core principle of DevSecOps?

-- [x] Testing and release should be 100% automated
+- [ ] Testing and release should be 100% automated
 - [ ] Role separation is the key to software security
 - [ ] Final responsibility for security rests with the architect of the application
-- [ ] Everyone in the process is responsible for security
+- [x] Everyone in the process is responsible for security

+**Explanation**: DevSecOps emphasizes the integration of security practices throughout the entire software development lifecycle, and it promotes a cultural shift where everyone involved in the development and operations processes takes responsibility for security.
+This includes developers, operations teams, and other stakeholders working collaboratively to integrate security into every stage of the development process.

 #### Q92.
 You need to implement a solution to protect internet-facing applications from common attacks like XSSm CSRF, and SQL injection.
 Which option is best suited to the task?